IdleMuse/helios/user/pages/03.character-creation/default.md

 + Status symbol
   + Various types, (all mechanically identical)

+**On top of the above three choices, players also receive 2500cr/cycle.**

 ##### What to read next?
 Check out each of the headings above for more detail.